Vancouver, Canada, is beautiful. Vancouver from above, with its jaw-dropping views of nearby mountains and epic skyscrapers, is ten times better.

-Oh, Vancouver, you look so stunning from above!
-Your incredible views of white and silver skyscrapers with magical mountains in the background and glorious waters, almost completely surrounding you, are irresistible!
-No one can visit you without seeing your spectacular vistas from the top at least once.
+Vancouver looks absolutely stunning from above.
+The views of white and silver skyscrapers with majestic mountains in the background are irresistible.
+No one can visit Vancouver without admiring the city from above at least once.

 Queen Elizabeth Park